🪰526,489 violations tracked across 67 Florida counties

 Would you eat here?

-ROMA ITALIAN RESTURANT looks fairly solid on paper.
-Would you eat here?
+ROMA ITALIAN RESTURANT has some meaningful issues on record.
+Would you still eat here?

 Join the discussion